 - Give your students time to create snowflakes however they want to.

 - Once the glue has dried, you can attach a ribbon to the back of the snowflakes with tape or hot glue to hang it on the Christmas tree.

 I love the uniqueness of each of the finished snowflakes.
 The sparkles of the gems and glitter catch the lights of the Christmas tree well.
 The ones with the feathers look lovely as well.

-Thank you to everyone who has sent me pictures of this snowflake craft that you have made with your own kids, students or kids in your Sunday School or art class after seeing ours on Pinterest.
-It has been so neat to see how this simple craft has spread!
+Edited to note: Thank you to everyone who has sent me pictures of this snowflake craft that you have made with your own kids, students or kids in your Sunday School or art class after seeing ours on Pinterest.
+It has been so neat to see how this simple craft idea has spread!